BD2K-Aztec/Aztec-TextSummarizing/README.md

-data/parsed_seg_text: from parsed_text, parsed through worksegmentation packages in python to transform "introductionthis is" to "introduction this is" data/xml_data: the output of Grobid given original pdf as input data/pdfDir: original pdf files data/pdf2tiff: intermediate files produced when using TessaractOCR to parse the pdf files data/old: original parsed_label_text and xml_data
+data/parsed_seg_text: from parsed_text, parsed through worksegmentation packages in python to transform "introductionthis is" to "introduction this is" data/xml_data: the output of Grobid given original pdf as input data/pdfDir: original pdf files data/pdf2tiff: intermediate files produced when using TessaractOCR to parse the pdf files, file size is too large to commit, please download at data/old: original parsed_label_text and xml_data

 Source code files: